 Power BI’s wide-ranging visualizations support the creation of detailed reports and dashboards, allowing users to explore data across multiple dimensions and gain actionable insights.

-Power BI vs Tableau: A Comparison of Security Features and Protocols
+Power BI vs Tableau: Comparing Security Features and Protocols for Your Business

 Key Security Features in Power BI and Tableau: